VoltLang/Website/doc/tvpl/c3-steps.md

 	December
 	March

 An array contains multiple values in a single variable.
 The above would be called "an array of strings".
-Arrays must be of the same type.
-We can look up the value with an 'index expression'.
-The numbering starts from zero, which is why `months[1]` would be `February` and *not* `January`.
-You can create an array that contains no values with a new expression:
+Arrays are a list of values with the same type.
+We can look up one of the values with an 'index expression'.
+The numbering of the index expressions start from zero, which is why `months[1]` would be `February` and *not* `January`.
+You can create an array that contains no values with the 'new' expression:

 	months := new string[](12);
 	months[0] = "January";
 	...

 The `12` in the example above is the length of the array; how many values it holds.
-You can get this value by using the `.length` property of arrays:
+You can get this value by using the `.length` property of an array:

 	writeln(months.length);  // output:12